- 201 Introduction to Physical Therapist Assistant

 2 credit hours

-professionalism, ethics, reimbursement, etc., as well as, an orientation to nursing
+ethics, laws and regulations, reimbursement, as well as, orientation to applicable

 In order to successfully pass this course, student must achieve a grade of "C" or